 - The town is well known for its crafts, especially the ones made up of Wicker and Tule.

-- Some people in town are able to speak Nahuat.
+- Some people in town speak Nahuat.

-Wicker and Tule handicrafts in Nahuizalco.
+Wicker and Tule Handicrafts in Nahuizalco El Salvador

-Another way to enjoy this town is to see and experience how the Wicker and tule crafts are made.
+Another way to enjoy this town is to see and experience how the Wicker and Tule crafts are made.
 In the city, you will find workshops to achieve this experience.

 Experience the Night Market

 Here is an interesting question!
 Do you want to experience shopping at night, under candlelight, and in a town with a vast Pre-Hispanic colonial history?
 If yes, here is your chance to get it done.

 The Nahuizalco night market is a fun experience; at night and until around 10 pm, the streets and stores around the central plaza are illuminated by candles and lanterns, creating a magical atmosphere.